NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 How It Adds Depth: Helps users make informed decisions based on their budget or time constraints.
 Implementation: Fetch pricing data through APIs and integrate fare calculators for taxis or ride-sharing.
 - Medical conditions- This feature will allow your mobile to display all your medical conditions.
 - Travel Buddy System: A community based approach to connect fellow travellers (requires passport or identification document upload to  ensure safety of travellers.
+- Multiple device compatibility: Compatible with smartwatches or fitness trackers to provide discrete SOS alerts

 ## Target Audience: